Azure/azure-quickstart-templates/spark-on-ubuntu/README.md

 Run the command ps-ef|grep spark to check that kafka process is running ok.
 To connect to master node you can use ssh 10.0.0.10

-You can access the Web UI portal by using Public IP alloted to the Master node like this PublicMasterIP:8080

 To access spark shell:

 cd /usr/local/spark/bin/